-Autocrossing is the primary activity of the club, which takes place in a large parking lot at Giants Stadium in East Rutherford, NJ.
-Elevating the traditional autocross more towards a road course experience, with open, 2rd gear, 30 to 50 mph courses.
+Autocrossing is the primary activity of the club, which takes place in a large parking lot at MetLife Stadium in East Rutherford, NJ.
+Elevating the traditional autocross more towards a road course like experience, with open, 2rd gear, 30 to 50 mph courses.

 Cars are classified in limited numbers of classes, which includes a class for the open wheel racecars.
 Classification is based on cumulative observation and evaluation of the cars handling characteristics, including horsepower-to-weight ratio, body style, suspension set up and different modification parameters, which are somewhat less restrictive than for example, the SCCA rules.
 We allow a wider margin of modifications within the class, while maintaining a balance of competitiveness.
 There are no cars or models excluded from competing, besides SUVs or cars with high risk of roll over.